 Yeah, sure.
-Vlad has brought up reflecting on what you said about placing the treatment table in the right place.
+Vlad has brought up, reflecting on what you said about placing the treatment table in the right place.
 He said he'd heard that the opposite was best, which is that the treatment table should be closer to the door so that the patient doesn't feel hemmed in.
 And psychologically, they feel that they can get out if they have to.

-I think from their point of view, blood, I don't think it matters where you're having the bed, the important thing we're saying is that you can get out from where the bed is.
-So it may be you've got it near the door, but still make sure you can get out if needs be and you can get the patient out if something happens.
-Like Like we've said the scenario of of collapse.
+I think from a third point of view, I don't think it matters where you're having the bed, the important thing we're saying is that you can get out from where the bed is.
+So it may be you've got it near the door, but still make sure you can get out if needs be and you can get the patient out if something happens, like we've said the scenario of collapse.

 Yeah, I think his point was that the patient might feel hemmed in if you're between them and the exit from the treatment room.
-But as I said, there's, there's it's very difficult to find a way around that because certainly most osteopaths I know and probably most chiropractors will be working all around the table anyway.
-Somebody who has been named by our system Toodle pip says I don't know why I don't know why it does it.
-But anyway, I have been told that this is a sheet which is very happy, which is very happy which is very useful.
-She has an online booking system hugely popular and easy for patients.
-Which makes that makes it a slightly awkward since patients can book themselves in online at various time slots that suit them, some of which might be their last appointment six or seven o'clock at night as a new patient, and she and her husband worked together from home.
+But as I said, it's very difficult to find a way around that because certainly most osteopaths I know and probably most chiropractors will be working all around the table anyway.
+Somebody who has been named by our system Toodle Pip says, I don't know why it does it.
+But anyway, I have been told that this is a she which is very useful.
+She has an online booking system, hugely popular and easy for patients which makes it a slightly awkward since patients can book themselves in online at various time slots that suit them, some of which might be their last appointment, six or seven o'clock at night as a new patient, and she and her husband work together from home.
 So we wouldn't be alone.
 But this issue might apply to others.

-That's get that's quite possible that sometimes with some of the online systems, though, you can actually, I'm assuming she can't or I don't know that she's aware, if they do this, with some of the systems, you can give visibility of spaces for new patients and spaces for follow up.
+That's quite possible, sometimes with some of the online systems, though, you can actually, I'm assuming she can't, or I don't know that she's aware, if they do this, with some of the systems, you can give visibility of spaces for new patients and spaces for follow up.
 And so the system would know you're a new patient, and therefore only show you the new patients spaces, which you could set them up as though they're not the ones at the end of the day.
 I don't know, because obviously different systems work different ways.
-But if you're, if you go back to your software developer, or your software provider, it might be quite possible that they could do that.
+But if you go back to your software developer, or your software provider, it might be quite possible that they could do that.

-Yeah, we use Jane in my in my clinic, and I'm pretty sure that you can say that certain types of appointment aren't available at certain times.
+Yeah, we use Jane in my clinic, and I'm pretty sure that you can say that certain types of appointment aren't available at certain times.
 But I guess it's always difficult to predict, isn't it?
 Because on that day, when the receptionist is sick, and the other practitioner hasn't got any patients, you find yourself working alone, even if you were unexpected, even if it was unexpected.
 Yeah.
-Yeah.
-John, John has said that he had a potential new patient the other week, and he works alone.
+John has said that he had a potential new patient the other week, and he works alone.
 He suspected the patient of being an alcoholic and was very wary of them coming alone and without a chaperone.
 But thankfully, they failed to show.
 I'm not sure what advice he's asking on that.
-But you only thought Sergio, too.
+But do you have any thoughts?